A smooth compactification of the space of genus two curves in projective space via logarithmic geometry and Gorenstein curves: Introduction

 \subsubsection{Logarithmic maps to toric varieties and tropical realisability}

 In \cite{RSPW2}, Ranganathan, Santos-Parker, and Wise apply their techniques to desingularising the space of genus one logarithmic maps to a toric variety with respect to its boundary.
-As an application, they are able to solve the \emph{realisability problem} for tropical curves of genus one \cite{Speyer}: which such curves arise as the tropicalization of a smooth genus one curve in a torus?
-With Ranganathan, we are working towards a similar result in genus two - where, as far as we know, there is at the moment no reasonable guess as to what the full answer should be, although a good understanding of the moduli space of tropical curves has been reached \cite{CuetoMarkwig}.
+As an application, they are able to solve the \emph{realisability problem} for tropical maps of genus one \cite{Speyer}: which of them arise as the tropicalization of a map from a smooth genus one curve to an algebraic torus?
+With Ranganathan, we are working towards a similar result in genus two - where, as far as we know, there is at the moment no reasonable guess as to what the full answer should be, although a clear understanding of the moduli space of tropical curves has been obtained \cite{CuetoMarkwig}.